sogaiu/tree-sitter-janet-simple/README.md

   them](https://github.com/sogaiu/ts-questions/blob/master/questions/should-parser-source-be-committed/README.md),
   so depending on how things go, these may disappear.

-Used to provide but no longer do:

-* Node.js bindings - it seems there isn't much love and care going to node-tree-sitter upstream and I don't use or test these.
-I felt it was a bit misleading to be providing them so I removed them.
-They can be regenerated using an appropriate invocation of `tree-sitter generate` though.

-* Rust bindings - like with the Node.js bindings, it's possible to generate these using an appropriate invocation of `tree-sitter generate`.

 ---

 [1] Currently these files are generated to have ABI 13.